frnzska/TravisLambdaSetup/README.md

 # TravisLambdaSetup

-Example project to deploy lambda function code with Travis-Ci to s3 as zips, includes tests to mock AWS resources.
+Example project to deploy lambda function code with Travis-Ci to s3 as zips.

 ##### Structure:
 <pre>